aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/01 - Identifiers.md

  The **PSCID** and **CandID** are used throughout LORIS including when uploading files and media linked to a candidate.
 The **CandID** is mainly used internally to link data across the database.

  The **PSCID** is dependent on the list of sites in the `psc` table of the database, more specifically the `Alias` column that is used for the `siteAbbrev` type in the generation of the ID.
 Please refer to the [Sites Parameter Setup](03 - Sites.md) page for more details.

+  The **PSCID** is also dependent on the list of projects in the `Project` table of the database, more specifically the `Alias` column that is used for the `projectAbbrev` type in the generation of the ID.
+Please refer to the [Projects Parameter Setup](02 - Projects.md) page for more details.